SEN Information Report

 What are the school’s arrangements for assessing and reviewing the progress of pupils?

-Pupil progress is tracked and recorded using SOLAR and CASPA assessment tools (link to assessment page).
+Pupil progress is tracked and recorded using SOLAR assessment tools.
 Pupils’ academic work is marked regularly with work scrutiny carried out by Phase Leaders and SLT on a regular basis in order to ensure that all pupils are making appropriate progress.
 Termly pupil progress meetings are held to discuss every pupil in the school.

 Various strategies are used to assess the progress of those pupils with Severe or Profound Multiple Learning Difficulties including lateral progression documents and Routes for Learning .

 Medical needs and interventions are monitored by on-site School Nurses.
-Other professionals such as Physiotherapist, Occupational Therapists, and Speech and Language Therapists are either based at the school or in close proximity and develop appropriate individual programmes alongside class teams.
+Other professionals such as Physiotherapists, Occupational Therapists and Speech and Language Therapists are either based at the school or in close proximity and develop appropriate individual programmes alongside class teams.

 What is the school’s approach to teaching pupils with special educational needs?